keelancook/missions-center/cgcs-staff-information/continuity/onboarding/onboarding-manual.md

 The mission of the CGCS exists to mobilize and equip students, faculty, and staff in the fulfillment of the Great Commission.
 We accomplish this in the classroom, in our community, and among the nations in partnership with local churches, state conventions, NAMB, and the Company.

 ## What does the 5-year plan of the CGCS look like?
-The 5-Year plan of the CGCS can be found [here.](/files/5-Year%20Plan.pdf){:target="_blank"}
+The 5-Year plan of the CGCS can be found [here.](https://hackmd.io/@cgcs/SyM-yyZEye){:target="_blank"}

 ## Who are the current staff members at the CGCS?
 The CGCS has 10 staff members.
 For an overview of our staff, [click here.](https://www.thecgcs.org/about/){:target="_blank"} On this site, we also have the [job descriptions](/cgcs-staff-information/continuity/cgcs-job-descriptions.html) and [job responsibilities](/cgcs-staff-information/continuity/cgcs-job-responsibilities.html) of each staff member, as well as [continuity folders](/cgcs-staff-information/continuity/continuity.html) for each staff member.
 Feel free to peruse these descriptions and roles as you acclimate to the CGCS.

 ## What tools are currently used by the CGCS?
-The tools we currently use in the CGCS are Todoist, HubSpot, WordPress, GitHub, Workflowy, HedgeDoc, Nextcloud, Paycom, CampusNet, and PowerCampus.
+The tools we currently use in the CGCS are Todoist, HubSpot, WordPress, GitHub, Workflowy, HackMD, Nextcloud, Paycom, CampusNet, and PowerCampus.
 See below for a short description of each one and links to these tools in greater detail.

 ### Todoist
-Todoist is a task management software that the CGCS uses to designate and organize tasks.
+Todoist is a task management software that the you can use to designate and organize tasks.
 For features and more information about Todoist, [click here.](https://todoist.com/features){:target="_blank"} You can create your own login and profile for free!
 It is easy to use, intuitive, and has great features.
 If you don't have a task manager, I would recommend this one to you!

 ### HubSpot
 HubSpot is a software that connects a team's marketing and sales tools to a CRM Database. **[Click here](https://knowledge.hubspot.com/get-started){:target="_blank"}** for a link to HubSpot's knowledge base to get started.
 HubSpot has an incredible knowledge base themselves that enables people to seek out answers easily.
 Be sure to make use of this material!
 For other information on The CGCS Docs about HubSpot, follow [this link.](/cgcs-staff-information/hubspot/hubspot.html)